zuckpa1999/plantosia-application-updated/README.md

     3. PlantosiaDB_Insertion.sql
     4. PlantosiaDB_Insertion_Thai.sql
   ### Copy all the queries in each file and place them in cmd or terminal then press 'enter', do this for all the .sql files
-x. navigate to XXX/plantosia-application_updated/backend
+8. navigate to XXX/plantosia-application_updated/backend
-x. npx nodemon server.js
+9. npx nodemon server.js
-x. navigate back to XXX/plantosia-application_updated
+10. navigate back to XXX/plantosia-application_updated
-x. expo start
+11. expo start
 After executing a command 'expo start', the expo page will pop up in your browser, you can choose how you want to run your application web/ android/ ios there.